PLEASE NOTE: There are potential spoilers ahead. Check the name of the movie, and if you haven’t seen it, don’t read the entry!

 Some of the best last words are short and to the point – and when you’re being hunted through lush undergrowth by smart, uncannily quick velociraptors, you’re hardly going to have much time to utter more than a word or two.
 This is what hunting expert Robert Muldoon finds out in Jurassic Park, where these man-eating dinosaurs prove to be more than a match for his gun and more evolved brain.

-It’s a classic line from a classic film - though we have to admit that, if we were in Muldoon’s position, we’d probably scream something far too explicit for a PG film.
+It’s a classic line from a classic movie – though we have to admit that, if we were in Muldoon’s position, we’d probably scream something far too explicit for a PG movie.

 The Last Man On Earth (1964)

 “They were afraid… they were afraid of me…”

 It’s not a definitive adaptation of Richard Morgan’s I Am Legend, but this Italian-shot version from 1964 is an effective horror movie in any case.
 Vincent Price plays Robert Morgan, the last human survivor in a world taken over by a plague of vampires.
 A scientist labouring away in his fortified house for a cure to the plague, he realises, shortly before his dying breath, that he was regarded as much of a threat to the vampires as they were to him.